khanimran83823-art/oncdec-b36/AWS_CLOUD/AWS_EC2/readme.md

 ## 📌 What is EC2?

-Amazon EC2 (Elastic Compute Cloud) is a core AWS service that provides scalable virtual servers in the cloud.
+Amazon EC2 (Elastic Compute Cloud) is a service that provides virtual servers in the cloud.

-It eliminates the need to purchase and manage physical hardware by allowing users to provision compute resources on demand.
-Instances can be launched within minutes, configured as required, and scaled based on workload.
+Instead of setting up physical machines, EC2 allows users to quickly create and manage servers based on their needs.
+These servers can be started, stopped, and scaled at any time.

 ---

 ### 🔹 Key Points

-- Provides on-demand compute capacity
+- Provides virtual servers (instances)
-- Supports horizontal and vertical scaling
+- Can be scaled up or down easily
-- Follows a pay-as-you-go pricing model
+- Follows a pay-as-you-use model
-- Supports multiple operating systems (Linux, Windows)
+- Supports Linux and Windows operating systems
-- Integrates seamlessly with other AWS services
+- Works with other AWS services like S3 and RDS

 ---

 ### 🏢 Real-Time Usage

-- Hosting web applications and APIs
+- Hosting websites and applications
-- Running backend services (Java, Node.js, Python)
+- Running backend services
-- Managing CI/CD tools such as Jenkins
+- Setting up tools like Jenkins
+- Performing background or batch tasks

 ---

 ## ⚙️ EC2 Instance Types

-Instance types define the hardware configuration of an EC2 instance, including CPU, memory, storage, and networking capacity.
-Selection depends on workload requirements.
+Instance types define the size and capacity of the server, such as CPU, memory, and storage.

+Different applications require different types of resources, so choosing the right instance type is important.

 ---

 ### 🔹 1.
 General Purpose

-- Balanced compute, memory, and networking
+- Balanced CPU and memory
 - Examples: `t2`, `t3`, `t3a`

-**Use cases:**
+**Used for:**
-- Web servers
+- Web applications
-- Small to medium applications
+- Small to medium workloads

 ---

 ### 🔹 2.
 Compute Optimized

-- High CPU performance
+- Higher CPU performance
 - Examples: `c5`, `c6`

-**Use cases:**
-- Compute-intensive applications
-- High-performance APIs
+**Used for:**
+- Applications that need more processing power
-- Batch processing workloads
+- Batch jobs and high-performance tasks

 ---

 ### 🔹 3.
 Memory Optimized

-- High memory capacity
+- Higher memory (RAM)
 - Examples: `r5`, `r6`

-**Use cases:**
+**Used for:**
 - Databases
-- In-memory caching systems (e.g., Redis)
-- Real-time data processing
+- Applications that store large data in memory

 ---

 ### 🔹 4.
 Storage Optimized

-- High disk throughput and IOPS
+- Better disk performance
 - Examples: `i3`, `d2`

-**Use cases:**
+**Used for:**
-- Big data applications
+- Data-heavy applications
-- Data warehousing
-- High-frequency read/write workloads
+- Frequent read/write operations

 ---

 ### 🔹 5.
 GPU Instances

-- GPU-based compute capability
+- Includes GPU for advanced processing
 - Examples: `p3`, `g4`

-**Use cases:**
+**Used for:**
-- Machine learning and AI workloads
+- Machine learning
-- Graphics rendering and video processing
+- AI and video processing

 ---

 ## 💰 EC2 Purchasing Options

-AWS provides multiple pricing models to optimize cost based on workload characteristics.
+AWS provides different pricing options to manage cost effectively.

 ---

 ### 🔹 1.
 On-Demand

-- Pay per usage (hourly or per second)
+- Pay only for what you use
 - No long-term commitment

-**Best suited for:**
+**Best for:**
-- Development and testing
+- Testing and short-term usage
-- Short-term or unpredictable workloads

 ---

 ### 🔹 2.
 Reserved Instances (RI)

-- Commitment for 1 or 3 years
+- Commit for 1 or 3 years
-- Significant cost savings (up to ~70%)
+- Lower cost compared to on-demand

-**Best suited for:**
+**Best for:**
-- Stable, long-running production workloads
+- Long-running applications

 ---

 ### 🔹 3.
 Spot Instances

-- Deep discounts (up to ~90%)
+- Very low cost
-- Can be interrupted by AWS at any time
+- Can be stopped anytime by AWS

-**Best suited for:**
+**Best for:**
-- Fault-tolerant applications
+- Non-critical tasks
-- Batch processing and CI/CD workloads
+- Batch jobs

 ---

 ### 🔹 4.
 Savings Plans

+- Flexible pricing option
-- Flexible pricing model based on committed usage
+- Based on usage commitment
-- Applies across instance families and regions

 ---

 ### 🔹 5.
 Dedicated Hosts / Instances

-- Physical servers dedicated to a single customer
+- Physical server dedicated to one user

-**Best suited for:**
+**Best for:**
-- Compliance requirements
-- Licensing constraints
+- Special compliance or licensing needs

 ---